lilchiken/ecommerce-django-project/README.md

 ----

 ## 📖 Installation
-someMarket can be installed via pip.
+someMarket can be installed via pip and Docker.
 To start, clone the repo to your local computer and change into the proper directory.
 Remember, static files are in the branch 'with_static_files'.
 If you want to use it, just pull this branch to your local machine.
 !!!
 Before start project you need to install Redis, see how you can do it [here](https://redis.io/docs/getting-started/) !!! (or disable caching in project)